matrix-org/matrix-authentication-service/docs/usage/configuration.md

 Note that with Docker, the config file must be mounted inside the container with `-v/--volume`.

+Update the database URI in `config.yaml` to your database, e.g. `postgresql://postgres:postgres@localhost/postgres`

+See also the next paragraph for a [minimum configuration ](#minimal-configuration)

 ## Minimal configuration

 Here is a minimal configuration needed to have the server running.